 Heureka series .
 Winning the KGH-Prize started a fantastic flow of work.
 The water pitchers that I created for the commissioned work was the beginning of the “Heureka” series that I’ve been developing on ever since.
 I’ve been doing a lot of these pieces, mostly pitchers in all sizes, but also cups and bowls.

-Mate finish .
-With most of my pieces I use a Mate finish that over time has become a trademark for my work.
+Matte finish .
+With most of my pieces I use a matte finish that over time has become a trademark for my work.
 I do work with many kinds of finish depending on the theme of the individual piece.
-The mate finish is a finish that I find sets the Silver pieces better apart from their surroundings than the traditional polished surfaces of silver hollowware.
+The matte finish is a finish that I find sets the Silver pieces better apart from their surroundings than the traditional polished surfaces of silver hollowware.
 It also gives the silver a much softer look that lives up to the saying from Georg Jensen that “Silver has the glow of Scandinavian moonlight”.
 It sure does.

 Frankenstein Silver .
 I like to work on larger series when possible.
 It gives a opportunity to explore and develop on a subject.
 There are always more to find and never enough time.
 But sometimes some subject sticks over a longer period.
 This is the case of “Frankenstein Silver”.
 Like so many good things in life it started with a coincidence.